Creating the World in His Image

 • Idolatry: worship of false images (living as though the map is the world)

 When I elevate an image to the status of an idol, I transition from using it as a mere tool to perceiving it as an entire system, from a simple map to an encompassing reality, from a signifier for what is signified.
 But I recognize that images themselves are neither inherently positive nor negative.
 Not everything escalates to a level of worship, though some ideas do (money, status) more than others.
-It's how I seerelating the idolatry spoken of when seeing something else as God with the "idolatry" of seeing a map as reality them - where are their proper place?
-Where shouldassuming that is possible to know, where things have a specific fit, appropriateness images stand in priority?
+It's how I see them - where are their proper place?
+Where should images stand in priority?

 If worldbuilding shapes our environment, it acts as a medium, creating new worlds for us to live in - a new Atlantis, Eden, or Babel.
 I don't speak as if I'm immune; it's invisible to me as to anyone else.
 What I'm looking to understand is to recognize it as such.

 Worldbuilders, whether knowingly or not, lay the groundwork for idolatry.
-Thus, those those intentionally engaged in de-creation or "world destroying"ha I made a fun typo earlier, world de-storying! if creating makes a narrative, de-storying (not in the "I have become destroyer of worlds" sense) breaks that narrative, leading to context collapse. this would normally feel scary to me, but if the that story was such a false image maybe that's not so bad are pivotal to help us discern the proper place of man's creations.
+Thus, those those intentionally engaged in de-creation or "world destroying" are pivotal to help us discern the proper place of man's creations.
 They offer antidotes to the "one way" with in the negative space they open up, creating what McLuhan terms an "anti-environment."

-This is the essential role of an iconoclast, a breaker of current imageseikonoklastes, from eikon "image" + klastes "breaker".
+This is the essential role of an iconoclast, a breaker of current images.

 Man's Image

-Ivan Illich was one of them: a historian who questioned the certaintiesthat which is is taken for granted. maybe that is the environment, since it's what is unquestioned and invisible.
-Questioning and doubting can be a nuanced affair: understanding flaws and misunderstandings and creating new avenues for dialogue and revelation. of modernity.
+Ivan Illich was one of them: a historian who questioned the certainties of modernity.
 My last essay was approaching him on the importance of limits, particularly in relation to public goods and language.
 Here I'm exploring how iconoclasts act as limits to the power of images by acting as boundaries between an image and an idol.

 Deschooling Society, Ivan Illich